 - Exclusion from any part of or all of campus

 Instructors should be aware that notes of the dates, times, witnesses and details of the incidents of disruption, and the impact of the disruption on those present, may be important in any future proceedings which may be necessary.
-Referrals to the Office of Judicial Affairs require written documentation containing factual and descriptive information.
+Referrals to the Office of Student Conduct require written documentation containing factual and descriptive information.
 The student is entitled to see this documentation.

 - University of Colorado Police